Skip to main content

 I've been working a bit on my hands-on video recording setup again.
 It's a simple mod, but every little change helps refine how well it works in practice.
-Let's take a look!
+Let's take a look in this article!

 The package included five hook-and-loop straps, which is always handy for cable management.
 There are three cables in total.
 You'd think 3 or 6 ties would make more sense than 5, but whatever.